Homosexuality in Mexico: Independent Mexico

 In the spring of 1918, Manuel Palafox, secretary general of Emiliano Zapata, was accused by political enemies within the Zapatista camp of having leaked information through his homosexual relationships.
 Put under the watch of Gildardo Magaña, he escaped and sought to bring together the Zapatista leaders around him, in which he failed.
 Palafox died in 1959 without revealing his homosexuality.

-In the 1930s there already existed some bars and baths for homosexuals in Mexico City, in the areas around Alameda, Zócalo, Paseo de Reforma and Calle Madero.
+In the 1930s there already existed some bars and baths for homosexuals in Mexico City in the areas around Alameda, Zócalo, Paseo de Reforma and Calle Madero.
 In the next decade, during World War II, the city had ten to fifteen bars, and dancing was permitted in El África and El Triumfo.
-This relative permissivity ended in 1959, when the mayor Uruchurtu closed all the city's gay bars after a triple crime.
+The relative permissivity ended in 1959, when Mayor Uruchurtu closed all the city's gay bars after a triple crime.

 The Dance of the Forty-One

 The most famous scandal of the 19th and 20th centuries was known as the Dance of the Forty-One.
 The incident revolved around a raid executed on 18 November 1901, during Porfirio Díaz's term of office.
 The raid, executed on Calle de la Paz (since renamed Calle Ezequiel Montes), was against a dance attended by 41 men, of which 22 were dressed as men and 19 as women.
 The Mexican press fed on the event, despite the Governor's efforts to cover it up, since the participants belonged to the upper echelons of society.
 The list of the detainees was never published.

 On Sunday night, at a house on the fourth block of Calle la Paz, the police burst into a dance attended by 41 unaccompanied men wearing women's clothes.
 Among those individuals were some of the dandies seen every day on Calle Plateros.
 They were wearing elegant ladies' dresses, wigs, false breasts, earrings, embroidered slippers, and their faces were painted with highlighted eyes and rosy cheeks.
 When the news reached the street, all forms of comments were made and the behavior of those individuals was subjected to censure.
 We refrain from giving our readers further details because they are exceedingly disgusting.